10x10sw/NordUser/RefCard/README.md

 HTML Program List output from the Nord Sound Manager program.
 The reference card is a grid based on page and program.
 For keyboards with more than one bank of sounds, a separate grid is produced for each bank.
-It works for the Electro 6, Electro 4, Stage 2, and Lead A1 keyboards, at least.
+It works for the Electro 4, 6; Lead A1; Stage 2, 2EX, 3; and may work for other models as well.
 This has been tested with the output of Nord Sound Manager 6.86 build 734_12 [OSX Intel].

 ## Why This Script
 Some Nord keyboards have only a small multi-digit LED display; you cannot see the name of the program.
 Nord Sound Manager will export a list of the program names, but it is a linear list and contains a lot of useless information.
-This list is not useful when you want to quickly find a preset sound based on its page and program location.
+This list is not useful when you want to quickly find a preset sound based on its page and program location, nor is it attractive to look at.
-This script changes the list into a two-dimensional table (or tables) based on page and program.
+This script changes the list into a two-dimensional table (or tables) based on page and program, with a design that matches the look of the Nord keyboards.

 ## What You Need